nherbaut/mcc/README.md

 provide a simple cli for grid5000 experiments.
 The CLi is based on modern syntax such as git, nftables or iproute2.
 Users should be able to perform the following tasks in one line:

-- allocate machine
+- allocate machines
-- deploy system to machine
+- deploy system to machines
 - wipe everything up